 We created this handbook to give you a head start on your learning.
 This handbook contains very valuable information that will equip you to deal with matters during your learning with Selmar Institute of Education.
 Although we aimed to give you a comprehensive list contained herein, you may still have further questions, so please do not hesitate to approach us for clarification.

-Important Contacts and Emergency Information
+Important Contacts and Information

 Head Office